 Breast Lift with Augmentation or Reduction

-In some cases, Dr. Fusi and Dr. Craig may recommend combining a breast augmentation or breast reduction with a breast lift to improve the shape and fullness of your breasts.
+In some cases, Dr. Craig may recommend combining a breast augmentation or breast reduction with a breast lift to improve the shape and fullness of your breasts.
 Women who have lost substantial breast volume can enhance the fullness of their breasts with a breast augmentation.
-Patients with large, sagging breasts can benefit from a breast reduction, which combines the removal of breast tissue with a breast lift to obtain smaller, well-shaped breasts.
+Houston patients with large, sagging breasts can benefit from a breast reduction, which combines the removal of breast tissue with a breast lift to obtain smaller, well-shaped breasts.

 - Breast tissue will be lifted and repositioned.